Italy risks worst environmental disaster in 20 years

 The Giglio island is a renowned diving site and the surrounding archipelago is home to more than 700 botanical and animal species, including turtles, dolphins and seals.

-Alcaro said the most optimistic scenario would be to stabilize the ship and pump the oil out through a technique known as "hot tap."
+Alcaro said the most optimistic scenario would be to stabilise the ship and pump the oil out through a technique known as "hot tap".

 "The oil on the ship is very thick and sticky, so you'd have to drill a hole in the hulk and warm it up to make it more fluid and easier to extract," he told Reuters.